TuMicro/nft_arbitrage/README.md

 This repository aims to poll information from OpenSea and LooksRare (and probably more marketplaces in the future) and execute on arbitrage opportunities.

-We will use flashloans to be able to execute on these big opportunities without requiring a large amount of capital.
+We will use flashloans to be able to execute on big opportunities without requiring a large amount of capital.

 We will send the transaction with Flashbots to avoid being frontrun (avoid mempool) and to avoid paying gas fees in case of failure.